 Special K Challenge Review - Does This Diet Plan Work?
-Are lack of results and extreme calorie restriction deal breakers?

 The results of my research into the Special K Challenge were quite interesting.
 We decided to take on in-depth look at the ingredients, side effects, scientific research and customer service quality.
 Additionally, we examined hundreds of dieter comments and reviews.
 Then, we summarized and condensed to give you you the info you need.

 First off, the Special K Challenge ingredients are the multiple varieties of cereal.
 It promotes weight-loss by reducing caloric intake.
 You’ll eat 45g of Special K for breakfast and again for lunch or dinner.
 Then, eat a balanced meal of your choice.